ilopushenko/miev0_matlab_interface/README.md

 ## Usage
 **Setup**:

-Available as binary .mex files on:
+Available as binary MEX files on:
 1. Windows (x64 Intel and AMD), MATLAB R2011a and subsequent releases.
 Download mlMIEV0.mexw64 from the Releases section.
 2. ~~Linux (x64 Intel and AMD), MATLAB R2017a and subsequent releases.
 Download mlMIEV0.mexa64 from the Releases section.~~
 3. ~~MATLAB Online.
 Download mlMIEV0.mexa64 from the Releases section and upload into MATLAB Drive to use.~~